The Meta-Creator Ceiling

 But, one, you may have a lower chance of success pursuing this path than others, because it is both available to everyone and zero-sum.

 Assume you will be successful at whatever game you play.
-Are you playing a game you want to win?
+Are you playing a game worth winning?